 Rolex is no relic

 Let’s take a look at famed Swiss watch manufacturer Rolex.
 Owned by a secretive trust set up by its founder Hans Wilsdorf, the company and its finances remain somewhat shrouded in mystery.
-We do know that in the UK, revenues grew 41% according to its latest public accounts (2016), to a respectable £268m, which is over three times the level of a decade earlier.
-Pre-tax profits were also up, hitting £22.5m.
+We do know that in the UK, revenues grew 19% according to its latest public accounts (2017), to a respectable £329m.
+Pre-tax profits were also up, hitting £41.5m.